sphinx-software/station/README.md

 > Please refer to the [Firebase Documentation](https://firebase.google.com/docs/admin/setup#initialize-sdk) for
 > more details about how to initialize `firebase-admin`

-With the `firestore` transport, we can start working with private topics and client implementations.

-### Private topics

-With `firestore` transport, we can authorize the client by giving

 ## Push Notification

 todo docs